 This coverage is separate property coverage specifically designed to protect your computer related equipment.
 Most commercial property policies have limited coverage for computer networks.
 EDP broadens the causes of loss to include things like power surges and in some cases virus attacks.

-Pierson & Fendley understands the Paris business insurance needs of our customers.
+Pierson & Fendley understands the Paris, Bonham and DeKalb Texas business insurance needs of our customers.
 The right coverage for you is unique – call us today to find out how to protect your business and your future with the right insurance.
+Serving Lamar, Fannin, and Bowie counties and all of Texas.